Transient 2D IR spectroscopy and multiscale simulations reveal vibrational couplings in the Cyanobacteriochrome Slr1393-g3: Results and Discussion

 The stationary 1D~IR and 2D~IR difference spectra of Figs.~\ref{2DIR}C and F report on changes in the geometric and electronic structure between the two stable states of the protein.
 The time-resolved counterparts of these spectroscopies can provide the same information for transient intermediates during the course of the photocycle.
-In a recent publication,\cite{Buhrke2020b} we presented transient 1D~IR data of Slr-g3 in the ps to \textmu\text{s} time range obtained with a pump-probe setup based on two electronically synchronized femtosecond laser systems.\cite{Bredenbeck2004} Here, we add new data in the \textmu\text{s}-ms regime acquired with a conceptually different vis-pump-IR-multiprobe spectrometer, operating at repetition rates of 15~Hz (vis pump) and 100~kHz (IR probe, see Materials and Methods).\cite{Hamm2021,Jankovic2021b,Buhrke2021} The new data reveal two further reaction steps that can be identified directly by visual inspection of the contour plot of Fig.~\ref{T1DIR}A, or in the three selected traces shown in Fig.~\ref{T1DIR}C. Time constants for these processes were obtained by lifetime analysis with a maximum entropy method,\cite{Kumar2001,Lorenz-Fonfria:06} similar to the analysis that was applied for the first part of the data in our recent paper.\cite{Buhrke2020b} The resulting dynamical content $D$ is plotted in Fig.~\ref{T1DIR}B, which reveals two clear maxima at 250~\textmu\text{s} and 2.5~ms associated with the time constants of these processes.
+In a recent publication,\cite{Buhrke2020b} we presented transient 1D~IR data of Slr-g3 in the ps to \textmu\text{s} time range obtained with a pump-probe setup based on two electronically synchronized femtosecond laser systems.\cite{Bredenbeck2004} Here, we add new data in the \textmu\text{s}-ms regime acquired with a conceptually different vis-pump-IR-multiprobe spectrometer, operating at repetition rates of 15~Hz (vis pump) and 100~kHz (IR probe, see Materials and Methods).\cite{Hamm2021,Jankovic2021b,Buhrke2021} The new data reveal two further reaction steps that can be identified directly by visual inspection of the contour plot of Fig.~\ref{T1DIR}A, or in the three selected traces shown in Fig.~\ref{T1DIR}C. Here, a local maximum at 1610~cm$^{-1}$ and 1~ms clearly indicates the formation and decay of an intermediate state with a distinct spectral signature (marked with an asterisk).
+Time constants for these processes were obtained by lifetime analysis with a maximum entropy method,\cite{Kumar2001,Lorenz-Fonfria:06} similar to the analysis that was applied for the first part of the data in our recent paper (technical details are given in supplementary note 2).\cite{Buhrke2020b} The resulting dynamical content $D$ is plotted in Fig.~\ref{T1DIR}B, which reveals two clear maxima at 250~\textmu\text{s} and 2.5~ms associated with the time constants of these processes.
 The properly scaled late time (i.e., 11~ms) transient 1D~IR spectrum is overlaid in Fig.~\ref{2DIR}C (blue line) with the stationary 1D~IR difference spectrum (black line).
-The perfect agreement of both spectra indicates that the photoreaction is completed after that time and Pg is formed.
+The near-perfect agreement of both spectra indicates that the photoreaction is completed after that time and Pr is formed.